ARM-software/gator/README_Streamline.txt

 Recommended compiler settings:
 	"-g": Debug symbols needed for best analysis results.
 	"-fno-inline": Speed improvement when processing the image files and most accurate analysis results.
-	"-fno-omit-frame-pointer": ARM EABI frame pointers (Code Sourcery cross compiler) allow the call stack to be recorded with each sample taken when in ARM state (i.e. not -mthumb).
+	"-fno-omit-frame-pointer": ARM EABI frame pointers (Code Sourcery cross compiler) allow recording of the call stack with each sample taken when in ARM state (i.e. not -mthumb).
+	"-marm": This option is required if your compiler is configured with --with-mode=thumb, otherwise call stack unwinding will not work.

 *** Hardfloat EABI ***
 Binary applications built for the soft or softfp ABI are not compatible on a hardfloat system.
 All soft/softfp applications need to be rebuilt for hardfloat.
 The included compiler with DS-5 supports hardfloat.